-Mozaik's work to date on the District's Emergency Management Program is critical in that it is geared towards building the District's resilience at a time of increasing threats to soft targets and industry.
-In 2019, in an effort to stay in line with Department of Homeland Security and U.S. Coast Guard guidance this work continues with an enhanced focus on soft targets/crowded places - a key concern for the Port.
-Additional work will be done to advance key planning and coordination concerns as it relates to the Port-wide Unified Command and District Emergency Operations Center (EOC) operations; continued build-out of the Port's Emergency Operations Plan (EOP) to include annexes such as Environmental/Green Port, Public Information and Warning, and others determined by the Port Emergency Planning Team.
+Mozaik's work to date on the District's Emergency Management Program is critical in that it is geared towards building the District's resilience as threats continue to increase for soft targets and industry.
+In 2020, in an effort to stay in line with Department of Homeland Security an enhanced focus on soft targets/crowded places will continue - a key concern for the Port.
+The work will build upon the significant lessons learned during exercises conducted in Fall 2019.
+Additional work will be done to advance key planning and coordination concerns as it relates to the Port-wide Unified Command and District Emergency Operations Center (EOC) operations and public information and warning multi-jurisdictional coordination.
+As a result of lessons learned, updates will be made to the Port's Emergency Operations Plan (EOP), as well as annex development in key areas as determined by the Port Emergency Planning Team.

-Because of the complexity of the Port, and Mozaik's experience in first identifying the major gaps, and then assisting the Port systematically and strategically advance and mature its whole-port focused emergency management program, Mozaik has a thorough understanding of the Port's current emergency management efforts, goals, and the sheer number and breadth of stakeholders involved.
-This understanding and knowledge will continue to be critical given the complexity of the Port, the relatively new-ness of the Port's emergency management program, and the launch of the new RWG initiative.
+Because of the complexity of the Port, and Mozaik's experience in first identifying the major gaps, and then assisting the Port to systematically and strategically advance and mature its whole-port focused emergency management program, Mozaik has a thorough understanding of the Port's current emergency management efforts, goals, and the sheer number and breadth of stakeholders involved.
+This understanding and knowledge has proven to be critical given the complexity of the Port, the relative new-ness of the Port's emergency management program, the launch of the RWG initiative, and the continued need for enhanced 'whole port' understanding among all stakeholders outside the SDUPD.
 This experience represents a significant cost and time savings for the Port.
-In fact, because of Mozaik's knowledge, budgets from previous year's exercise events have been reduced this year as Mozaik is able to leverage past experience and knowledge to implement project tasks more efficiently.
+In fact, because of Mozaik's knowledge, budgets from previous year's events and work have been reduced as Mozaik is able to leverage past experience and knowledge to implement project tasks more efficiently.

-Mozaik's efforts and support to the District, led to direct tangible organizational and financial results over the past year, as well.
-Over the past year the District has faced emergencies, such as the 2017 winter storms, Hepatitis A outbreak, and the 2018 cyberattack, among others.
+Mozaik's efforts and support to the District, led to direct tangible organizational and financial results in 2017 winter storms and the 2018 cyberattack, and others.
 The emergency management policy, plan, and structure implemented since 2015 have helped to meet these challenges and resulted in increased efficiency, and Federal government reimbursement of expenditures.
-Lessons have also been learned and these events underscore the importance of continuing development of a comprehensive emergency management and homeland security program.
+Documentation in the form of Improvement Plans, and other strategic and tactical documentation, have led to the successful procurement of port security grant funding to advance port readiness and recovery, to include financial recovery.
+Threat indexes are higher than ever before, and the port is particularly vulnerable to a host of hazards and attacks which underscore the importance of continuing development of a comprehensive emergency management and homeland security program.

-This work will be covered under a Port Security Grant Program grant awarded to the District in October 2018, which included the \$123,500.00 for Consulting/Contract/Supplies costs to address the planning, training and exercise needs associated with continuing to build and enhance the District's emergency operations capabilities.
+The work scoped to be completed with the \$175,000.00 add to the Mozaik Services Agreement under the proposed Amendment No. 6 will be covered under a Port Security Grant Program grant awarded to the District on August 2, 2019, which included the \$175,000 for Consulting/Contract/Supplies costs to address the planning, training and exercise needs associated with continuing to build and enhance the District's emergency operations capabilities.
 The breakdown of grant funding is as follows:

+Consultant Fees: \$151,925.00

-Consultant Fees:\$109,000.00Reimbursable Expenses (i.e., exercise logistics and materials):\$14,500.00Total:\$123,500.00
+Reimbursable Expenses (i.e., exercise logistics and materials): \$23,075.00

+Total: \$175,000.00